NjiniNathanF/Clustering/README.md

-Preliminary wireless sensor network simualtion as graphs in python.
+Initial codebase for wireless sensor network simulation (as graphs) in Python

-Work was quickly discontinued and under implementation in MATLAB and eventually, Omnet++
+Work was quickly discontinued and is currently under implementation in MATLAB and eventually, Omnet++.